kelvinlim/fastcda/README.md

 fc = FastCDA()
 ```

 b.
-Read in the sample ema dataset
+Read in the built in sample ema dataset
 ```
 # read in the sample data set in to a dataframe
 df = fc.getEMAData()